GuancheGamer/landing/docs/modding/loading-mods.md

 If you are installing a custom zombies map that comes in an `.exe`, just running it and installing that way should be enough, as they place those in the first folder, although again, you might need to move it if you encounter issues.

-If your mod's menu is corrupted then try this [guide by Mr. Android](https://forum.plutonium.pw/topic/9395/mod-menu-corrupted-unreadable-when-loading-mod-on-t4-fix).

 **Note:** Mods for multiplayer must have `mp_` at the front of their folder.

 ![Mods showing up](https://i.imgur.com/Vn95lq9.png)